kojusola/pancakeswap/ReadMe.md

 - This is a BEP20 token contract with governance.
 - `mint()` function is used in this contract and it mints cakeTokens to the caller address and move delegates to the caller address from address(0) with the \_amount minted.
 - `burn()` function is used in this contract and it burns cakeTokens to the caller address and move delegates from the caller address from address(0) to the \_amount minted.
+- `safeCakeTransfer` function is used just in case if rounding error causes pool to not have enough cake.

 ---